Spinal Cord Stimulation Treatment in Los Angeles

 The process for implanting a spinal cord stimulator typically involves the following steps:

-1. Anesthesia: The implantation procedure is typically performed under local anesthesia and sedation, although general anesthesia may be used in some cases.
+1. Anesthesia: Doctors typically perform the implantation procedure under local anesthesia and sedation, although they may use general anesthesia in some cases.

-2. Incision: The surgeon will make a small incision in the skin to access the area where the device will be implanted.
+2. Incision: The surgeon will make a small incision in the skin to access the area where they will implant the device.

 3. Implantation of electrodes: The surgeon will then implant the electrodes next to the spinal cord.
-The electrodes are thin wire leads that are connected to the generator, which will be implanted in a separate location.
+Thin wire leads connect the electrodes to the generator, which the surgeon will implant in a separate location.

-4. Implantation of generator: The generator, which is a small device that produces electrical signals, is usually implanted in the abdomen or buttocks.
+4. Implantation of generator: Surgeons usually implant the generator, a small device that produces electrical signals, in the abdomen or buttocks.

 5. Closure: The incisions are closed with sutures or staples.

-The procedure typically takes several hours to complete and is usually performed on an outpatient basis.
+Surgeons typically complete the procedure, which usually takes several hours, on an outpatient basis.
 After the procedure, the patient will need to rest for a few days before returning to normal activities.

 Benefits of using a Spinal Cord Stimulator